Ernst Fischer (writer): Biography

-After the war, Fischer remained an important figure in the KPÖ until 1969.
-He served as Communist minister of information in the first post-war government of Renner (27 April 1945 – 20 December 1945).
-He published articles in Weg und Ziel, monthly journal of the KPÖ.
+After the war until his expulsion in 1969, Fischer continued to be an important figure in the KPÖ.
+He served as Communist minister of information in the immediate post-war provisional Renner government (27 April 1945 – 20 December 1945) and he published articles in Weg und Ziel, a monthly journal of the KPÖ.

-Fischer and his wife were divorced in 1954.
+In 195, Ruth von Mayenburg and Fischer were divorced, and Fischer married Louise Eisler.
+After having been expelled from the Austrian PEN for defending the suppression of the Hungarian uprising, Fischer was made editor-in-chief of Tagebuch : Wochenschrift für Kultur, Politik, Wirtschaft (Wiener Tagebuch from 1969) founded by the KPÖ in 1945.

-His book, Erinnerungen und Reflexionen ("Memories and Reflections"), was released around the same time his ex-wife's book came out, Blaues Blut und rote Fahnen.
+Fischer's book, Erinnerungen und Reflexionen ("Memories and Reflections"), was released around the same time his ex-wife's book came out, Blaues Blut und rote Fahnen.
 Revolutionäres Frauenleben zwischen Wien, Berlin und Moskau ("Blue Blood and Red Flags.
 Revolutionary Female Life Between Vienna, Berlin and Moscow").
 The two books covered the same period.

 Fischer is particularly famous in the West for his book The Necessity of Art (1959).
-In this Fischer took many of the commonplace concepts of Marxist artistic theory up to that point - art as labor, collective vs individual, formalism and socialist realism - and develops them in a wide-ranging essay on the history of art from magic and religion to the Romantics, critical realism and art in the service of building socialism (critically) not just state propaganda.

-The book has influenced many writers since the late 1950s, in particular Kenneth Tynan and John Berger.
-John Berger wrote a new introduction to the recent Verso Books edition.
+Here he took many of the commonplace concepts of Marxist artistic theory up to that point — art as labor, collective vs. individual, formalism and socialist realism — developing them in a wide-ranging essay on the history of art from magic and religion to the Romantics, to critical realism and art in the service of building socialism (critically) not just as state propaganda.
+The Necessity of Art has influenced many writers since the late 1950s, in particular Kenneth Tynan and John Berger, who wrote a new introduction to the Verso Books reprint.

-Fischer was expelled from the Communist Party in 1968 for being against the suppression of the Prague Spring.
-Being a former associate of the moderate wing of the KPÖ, Fischer gradually moved to the "undogmatic Marxists" in Austria and even renounced the concept of a dictatorship of the proletariat.
-He continued to publish the monthly journal Wiener Tagebuch with Franz Marek and played a role in the public sphere primarily as an undogmatic Marxist theorist.
+In 1969, Fischer was expelled from the Austrian Communist Party for opposing the suppression of the Prague Spring, describing the resulting Warsaw Pact invasion of Czechoslovakia as "Panzer Kommunismus" ("tank communism").
+Now, Fischer gradually moved towards the "undogmatic Marxists" in Austria, even renouncing the concept of a dictatorship of the proletariat.

-Fischer died on 31 July 1972 in Deutschfeistritz.
+Ernst Fischer died on 31 July 1972 in Deutschfeistritz.